BINF3101-yohe/Lab6_genome_annotation_part1/README.md

 module load repeatmasker
 ```

-Now we need to make sure that we have the right database
+Now we need to make sure that we are in the right folder.

 ```
-cd .
-cp -r /projects/class/binf3101_001/.RepeatMaskerCache/ .
 cd lab_6
 ```